tethysplatform/tethys/docs/installation/update.rst

     * SOCIAL_OAUTH_XXXX_KEY, SOCIAL_OAUTH_XXXX_SECRET
     * BYPASS_TETHYS_HOME_PAGE

-    After you have copied these settings, you can delete the backup settings script.
+    After you have copied these settings, you can delete or archive the backup settings script.

 4. Sync the Database
 ====================